Sui Jianguo: Art

 In a more recent work, the red dinosaur, a symbol of imperialist China, like communist China, with the engraved door on the chest mentions "Made in China".
 This is a glance toward plastic toys from the start of the Chinese economic flight, and a symbol of an antiquated China moving toward being contemporary.
 Throughout the 1960s, it seemed that everything was "made in Japan", in the 1970s "made in Taiwan", and in the 1980s "made in China".
 The fabrication of finished products based on models and imported raw materials has become the economic norm of emerging countries.

-Over all, Sui's work has well represented the views and expressions of his generation, the generation that survived Mao's Cultural Revolution.
-More importantly, as one of the most active and most productive artists in China today, and as the head of the department in the most prestigious art institute in China, he has brought fundamental changes to the contemporary art movement in recent China.
-Because of his influential works and through his educational efforts, abstract and conceptual sculpture have been well accepted by the ordinary Chinese people and by the authorities.
-Furthermore, he has taken the role of bringing the contemporary art of modern China to the world.
-His works have been well recognized by the Western art world.
+Sui's work explores Mao's Cultural Revolution.
+Through his work and educational efforts, abstract and conceptual sculpture have been well accepted by the ordinary Chinese people and by the authorities.
+His works have been recognized by the Western art world.

-Famous works
+Selected works

-While Sui Jianguo is a prolific artist, certain of his works have stood out.
-Not only have these allowed Sui to become a prominent contemporary Chinese artist, but they also grant viewers an insight into his mind and opinions.

 Earth Force

 Earth Force was one of Sui's earlier works and came to his mind in 1987.
 The inspiration came when he was experimenting with conceptual and symbolic aspects of materials and mediums.
 His need to experiment with rocks came after Tiananmen Square; it was during this stage that Sui began working with more quiet materials.
 Earth Force consists of twenty 100 kg boulders.
 Each boulder is entangled in a web of ribbed steel.
 The final work was presented in Beijing in 1992.